Sivome/Sivome.github.io/_posts/2019-11-17-Denoising-Single-Cell-Data-With-Autoencoders.md

 ---
-title: "Denoising Single Cell Data With Autoencoders (neural networks)"
+title: "Denoising Single Cell Data With Autoencoders (Neural Networks)"
-output: html_document
+date: '2019-11-17'
+layout: post
+categories: Genomics
 ---

 In my previous blog, I used single cell Mouse Cell Atlas [MCA] data to identify clusters and find differentially expressed markers between the clusters.
 Single cell datasets, in general are sparse, as the number of genes identified is less, compared to bulk RNA-seq experiment.
 Another reason for sparsity is the number of cells involved, and in most cases, these cells belong to different cell-types leading to expression of different genes in each cell.
 There are Python modules / R packages that can denoise the single cell counts data and perform imputation (i.e., identify real zeros to possible artifacts caused by single cell sequencing technologies).
 Some of the programs that does the denoising + imputation on single cell data are DCA, SAVER, MAGIC, scIMPUTE.